erlendsellie/HomeAssistantConfig/README.md

 If price is peaking, the temperature around the house is decreased by one degree celcius.
 If the price is gaining the next hour, increase the temperature by one degree.
 This helps with lowering the power consumption in the most expensive hours.

+Water boiler is controlled by Aotec Heavy Duty, and two temperature sensors with ESPHome to create a climate entity.
+If the power is cheap, set it to 40 degrees, else, set it to 80.

+#### Car Control
+Control the car like preheating, trunk, frunk, location, battery and such with nofifications, watch(webhooks from tasker) and HA UI without having to fish the phone out from the pocket.

 #### Automatic alarm
 The alarm is armed whenever we leave the house or go to sleep, based on device trackers and sleeping sensors, boiled down to a template alarm sensor.